-Some years ago, when I was involved in the gentle art of music education, I once became intensely irritated on hearing a well-meaning but ill-informed teacher talking to her class about “happy sounds” and “sad sounds”.
+A good few years ago, when I was a music education adviser, I once became intensely irritated on hearing a well-meaning but ill-informed music teacher talking to her class about “happy sounds” and “sad sounds”.
 She was trying to explain the difference between the intervals of the major third and the minor third, claiming that the first sounded happy and the second sounded sad.
-Of course, all this is complete and total nonsense and with as much tact and diplomacy as I could muster, I told her so.
-Now maybe you are not into this technical stuff, but it’s very easy for me to prove my point by using a piano.
-At least, it would have been if I had remembered to bring one with me.
+Now if this terminology is meaningless to you, I won’t push the point but the fact remains that trying to describe the effect of two notes played together as “happy” or “sad” is utterly meaningless.
+It is complete and total nonsense and with as much tact and diplomacy as I could muster, I told her so.
+I don’t think she believed me and is probably still teaching her kids about happy and sad music to this day.

-Even so, I can think of many pieces that uplift the spirits and brighten the day.
-Perhaps they even evoke a sense of merriment – for at least part of the time.
-Most composers know that unrelenting jollity – or unrelenting melancholy for that matter – can become wearisome.
-In Gustav Holst’s piece Jupiter, the Bringer of Jollity the jovial mood eventually gives way to one of his noblest melodies.
-Dvorák’s effervescent Carnival Overture, which was also listed, includes a beautiful middle section of almost heart-breaking nostalgia.
-And talking of overtures, here are three that might lift your spirits too.
+Even so, I can think of many classical pieces that uplift the spirits.
+Most composers know perfectly well that unrelenting jollity – or unrelenting melancholy for that matter – can become wearisome.
+In Gustav Holst’s piece Jupiter, the Bringer of Jollity the sprightly, scintillating mood eventually gives way to one of his noblest and uplifting melodies.
+Dvorák’s effervescent Carnival Overture, includes a beautiful middle section of almost heart-breaking nostalgia.
+And talking of overtures, here are some that might lift your spirits too.
 They’re all somewhat similar in structure, with vivacious opening themes contrasted with slower more reflective melodies.